ianfoster/ESGF_LLM_Experiments/README.md

 The session produced ~2,500 lines of working code, analyzed ~1.8 GB of climate data, and generated publication-ready figures.

+The other four studies have a similar size, scope, and cost.

 ## Session Queries

 The following natural language queries drove the analyses in this project.

-I started with *I want to explore the use of LLMs to analyze data maintained by the Earth System Grid Federation.
+I started with "*I want to explore the use of LLMs to analyze data maintained by the Earth System Grid Federation.
 That will require you to know what ESGF is; how to access its holdings; and what interesting questions can be used.
-What do you think?* which led to the generation of some initial code.
+What do you think?*" which led to the generation of some initial code.
 I followed up with the following.
 (Not listed are a few "*plot this*" or similar requests plus one to "*consider only datasets at Argonne or Oak Ridge*" [because it had problems with some other ESGF sites] and a final "*I want to commit the code that we have written to GitHub with a README that describes it briefly and details the queries performed and the pictures generated.*).

 | Query | Result |
 |-------|--------|